WKBI-FM

-WKBI-FM (93.9 FM, "B94") is a Top 40 (CHR) music formatted radio station based in Saint Marys, Pennsylvania.
+WKBI-FM (93.9 MHz, "B94") is a Top 40 (CHR) music formatted radio station based in Saint Marys, Pennsylvania.
 It is owned by Dennis and Rose Heindl, through licensee Laurel Media, Inc.

 History

 WKBI-FM has since its inception, been the sister station of WKBI (AM), which first went on the air back in 1950, and had been the first station built as part of the Allegheny Mountain Network.
 WKBI-FM first went on the air in August 1966, and had originally been licensed to Ridgway.
 Though Ridgway is the seat of government for Elk County, the station's city of license was later changed to Saint Marys, which lies about 12 miles east of Ridgway.

 For a period during the late 1970s, this station was known as WTMX.
 The call letters were representative of the famous cowboy of the silver screen, Tom Mix.
 The station was located at the corner of Main St. and North Broad St. in Ridgway, PA.
 It was a country music radio station.

 WKBI-FM was formerly on the 94.3 FM frequency until the upgrading of signal, when the station moved to 93.9 FM.
 Former names of the WKBI-FM include, 94.3 The Wizard, Variety 94, and B94.

 WKBI-FM, now known as B94, is programmed as a Top 40/CHR Pop radio station.